stichtingsem/ecosystem/documentation/technical-infrastructure.md

 # The big Picture

 All parties have direct communication with each other.
-The parties that implement the API can be dived in 2 groups:
+The parties that implement the API can be divided in 2 groups:
 * parties that implement the API for their own business (like MP or LA)
 * a SAAS vendor that implement the API for a school (like SIS and LMS)